camsteffen/myrustfmt/rustfmt differences.md

 * A single call argument cannot be combined with control flow expressions
 * Only argument lists can overflow.
 Not arrays or tuples.

+Enum
+ * An enum struct variant may be written horizontally purely based on its width.
+   Rustfmt has hard to understand rules that consider surrounding variants and comments.

 Postfix chains (or "dot chains")
  * Horizontal chains are preferred over vertical chains when they are shorter even when a vertical chain would allow the last item to fit on one line.